AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

 ## Limits

-You want to report on the top 5 occurrences of product names during 2023.
+In this use case, you want to report on the top 5 occurrences of product names during 2023.

 +++ Customer Journey Analytics